Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 Violations of the noise policy may result in a $25 fine and possible disciplinary action.

 Living on campus is a vital part of the college experience and aids the student’s adjustment to college.
-Therefore, all first-time, first-year students at Rhodes must live on campus for their first two full academic years.
-Exceptions can be made for local students who commute from their parent’s home.
-Transfer students must live in College housing until they have completed two full academic years; previous enrollment at other institutions counts toward fulfilling this requirement.
+(Director of Residence Life, ADRL or RLC).
+Room changing/moving to a room not approved by a Residence Life Staff member may result in a $50 fee for each offense.
+In addition, students may be charged the cost of occupying an additional room if they move into a space that they are not assigned to.
+Therefore, all first-time, first-year students at Rhodes must live on campus for their first three full academic years.
+Transfer students must live in College housing until they have completed three full academic years; previous enrollment at other institutions counts toward fulfilling this requirement.
 Exchange students must reside in College housing for the duration of their enrollment at Rhodes.

 All changes in room assignment must be pre-approved by a staff member in the Residence Life Office.
 During the academic year, a student may not change rooms during the first two weeks or last two weeks of either semester.
 Between June 15 and August 1, returning students may change room assignments for the upcoming year with the approval of the Director of Residence Life.